| |

 full of relentless, straightforward pounding and the band's characteristic

 machine gun riffs.
-Although a lot of the material sounds a bit samey to me and
+Although a lot of the material sounds a bit samey and

 Tony Portaro's vocals are extremely raw, there's something fresh and honest in